 Then all you need do is add your pictures.
 The best format for these is 400 x 400, or less.

 If you are using inventory to manage stock levels then by setting the ‘on hand’ field to zero the product will be in your list yet wont appear to the customer.

 Getting the word out about openfoodnetwork is very important as the more people who know about it the better.
-We have created some flyers for you, They are in google doc format so you can copy and edit them as you want.
-There are three types – one for new producers, one for customers which we hand out at markets, and one generic one which you might like to change to suit your circumstance.
+We have created some flyers for you.
+They are in Google doc format so you can copy and edit them as you want.
+There are three types – one for new producers, one for customers which you can hand out at markets, and one generic one which you might like to change to suit your circumstance.
 Just print them and cut into three and you have some publicity material.